James E. O'Hara: Political career

 In 1882, O'Hara was elected to Congress from North Carolina's 2nd congressional district.
 He served in the Forty-eighth Congress and was re-elected to the Forty-ninth Congress, serving from March 4, 1883 - March 3, 1887.
 He was the second African American (after John A. Hyman) to be elected to Congress from North Carolina and was the first to be elected following the end of the Reconstruction era.
 While in Congress, O’Hara served on the Mines and Mining Committee, the Expenditures on Public Buildings Committee, and the Invalid Pensions Committee.
 He was known for making short speeches and fighting for the rights of African Americans.
 He proposed a constitutional amendment to require equal accommodations for African Americans on public transportation and proposed legislation to reinstate the 1875 Civil Rights Bill.

 Although O'Hara influenced the Interstate Commerce Act of 1887, asserting that Congress could regulate passenger cars as well as freight traffic, he was unable to gain language requiring enforcement of integrated passenger seating for the railroads.
 Congress allowed a loophole permitting segregated seating, although the railroads' interstate transportation was under federal oversight and should have been enforced constitutional rights.
 That year, O'Hara succeeded in amending the appropriations bill for the District of Columbia (which was then administered by the US Congress), in order to require that male and female teachers doing the same work and having the same certificates be paid equivalent salaries.
 Teachers of both races were paid equally during that period.
 He also attempted to secure compensation for freedmen who lost savings in the failure of the Freedmen's Savings and Trust Company, but was unsuccessful.

 Among the 139 Republicans in the House of Representatives at the time, O'Hara was to only one to vote against the Edmunds–Tucker Act of 1887.

 Because of Republican infighting in O'Hara's district, the vote in 1886 was split between another candidate and O'Hara.
 The Democrat Furnifold M. Simmons was elected by a plurality to the Fiftieth Congress.
-In 1900 the Democrat-dominated state legislature passed a constitutional suffrage amendment that effectively disfranchised blacks through making voter registration more difficult.
-This status lasted for most blacks in the state until passage in the mid-1960s of civil rights legislation to enforce their rights.

 After his defeat in 1886, O'Hara ran for Congress unsuccessfully in 1888.
 He then resumed the practice of law in New Bern with his son Raphael.

+In 1900 the Democrat-dominated state legislature passed a constitutional suffrage amendment that effectively disfranchised blacks through making voter registration more difficult.
+This status lasted for most blacks in the state until passage in the mid-1960s of civil rights legislation.